-Immediately after you complete an arc, you can start a line tangent to the arc at an endpoint by starting the LINE command and pressing ENTER at the Specify First Point prompt.
-You need to specify only the line length.
-Conversely, after you complete a line, you can start an arc tangent to the line at an endpoint by starting the ARC command and pressing ENTER at the Specify Start Point prompt.
-You need to specify only the endpoint of the arc.
+Immediately after you complete an arc, you can start a line tangent to the arc at an endpoint by performing Follow option from the LINE command prompt and pressing ENTER at the Specified First Point prompt.
+Conversely, if you perform Follow option from the ARC command prompt after you completed a line, you can start an arc tangent to the line at an endpoint.